Senate Passes Bill to Prevent Welfare Cards from Buying Tobacco, Alcohol, and Being Used at Liquor Stores, Casinos and Strip Clubs

 "I am pleased to again offer my strong support for the 'Public Assistance Integrity Act,' sponsored by my colleague Senator Tom Libous.
 I cosponsor this important legislation intended to prevent the misuse – and abuse – of taxpayer dollars.
 Public assistance benefits are not supposed to be misused to purchase alcohol, cigarettes and lottery tickets – or be withdrawn from ATMs at liquor stores and strip clubs.
 Unfortunately, this bill has died in the Assembly for two consecutive years.
 The Public Assistance Integrity Act needs to become law this year," said New York State Senator Kathleen A. Marchione (R,C-Halfmoon).

 “New Yorkers are always willing to lend a helping hand to those in need.
 But we don’t like seeing taxpayer money being wasted.
 That’s why I co-sponsored the Public Assistance Integrity Act, which will prohibit welfare recipients from using Electronic Benefit Transfer (EBT) cards to be spent on items like cigarettes, alcohol, and lottery tickets, and would also prevent the use of EBT cards to make ATM withdrawals from places like liquor stores, casinos and night clubs,” said Senator Greg Ball (R, C, I – Patterson).
 “This common-sense bill would ensure that families in need get the temporary support they require, while also protecting hard-working taxpayers from abuse.”

-The State Senate voted to pass the Public Assistance Integrity Act overwhelmingly – three times, in fact.
+Libous’ colleagues in the state Senate voted to pass the Public Assistance Integrity Act overwhelmingly – three times, in fact.
 To date, the state Assembly has refused to take it up.